bytecauldron/awesome-gamemaker/CONTRIBUTING.md

 ## YouTube/Other Videos

-If it's more than one video related to a topic, please provide the playlist link in the submission and the category it would belong to (if any).
+If it's more than one video related to a topic from one creator, please provide their playlist link in the submission and the category it would belong to (if any).

 ## Creating Issues